 The New Zealand government has introduced an Electronic Tourist Authority (ETA) and International Visitor Conservation & Tourist Levy (IVL).
 This is designed to strengthen border security and help smaller communities build the infrastructure to cope with the large influx of international visitors each year.

-From 01 October 2019 visitors to New Zealand will need to have purchased an ETA and IVL visa.
-Applications can be made from 01 July 2019 for anyone that has already booked travel to New Zealand.
+From 01 October 2019 visitors to New Zealand need to have purchased an ETA and IVL visa.
+Applications can be made online or via a mobile app once you have booked travel to New Zealand.
 The visa is valid for up to 2 years and can be used for multiple entries into New Zealand.

 How do I obtain the visa?